shearn89/shearn89.github.com/_posts/2010-05-01-gear-review-razer-naga-mmo-mouse.md

 [<img src="/img/564268585_1.jpg" alt="" />](/img/564268585_1.jpg)

-The stuff: quick start guide, in depth guide, catalog, trainer bobbles (read on for more info), stickers, certificate of authenticity, and a postcard…
+The stuff: quick start guide, in depth guide, catalogue, trainer bobbles (read on for more info), stickers, certificate of authenticity, and a postcard…

 [<img src="/img/564268585_2.jpg" alt="" />](/img/564268585_2.jpg)